CoolguyTC/BPR-Mod-Config/README.md

 # BPR-Mod-Config

-A vehicle and map mod configurator for Burnout Paradise Remastered (PC) -By CoolguyTC
+A vehicle and (soon-to-be) map mod configurator for Burnout Paradise Remastered (PC) -By CoolguyTC

 ---
+To-Do:
+- Create fast vehicle apply.
+- Comment.
+- Make sure error handling is complete.
+- Make it even more presentable.
+- Create map configurator.

 **Questions and Answers:**
 ---